EWBSWE/member-portal/README.md

 npm install -g grunt-cli
 ```

-# Building #
+# 2. Clone repository #
-After you have cloned the repository and made sure that you have installed all the dependencies
+Clone the repository using git commands or download a GUI like SourceTree.

-## Database ##
+# 3. Start Database #
 When running database on Unix systems the following command can be used to start the database in a console window:
 ```bash
 mongod  --storageEngine wiredTiger